 The Gamma Knife uses 192 or 201 cobalt-60 beams of highly focused gamma rays all aimed at the target region.
 The Gamma Knife is perfect for treating small to medium size intracranial lesions.

 Linear accelerator (LINAC) machines deliver high-energy photons known as X-rays.
-The linear accelerator is capable of performing image guided surgery on larger tumours in a single therapy session extending to fractionated stereotactic radiotherapy if required by the treatment plan.
-These machines types are called Novalis Tx™, X-Knife™, Axesse™ and CyberKnife® respectively.
+The linear accelerator is capable of performing image-guided surgery on larger tumours in a single therapy session extending to fractionated stereotactic radiotherapy if required by the treatment plan.
+These machine types are called Novalis Tx™, X-Knife™, Axesse™ and CyberKnife® respectively.

 Several studies have been conducted into Gamma Knife radiosurgery.
 For example, a study involving 90 patients diagnosed with intracranial meningiomas underwent either Gamma Knife radiosurgery (59 patients) or microsurgery (31 patients).
 The conclusion from the study indicated that the Gamma Knife system had a significantly higher rate of tumour control compared with surgery (95% vs 81%, p=0.003).
 Also, the Gamma Knife approach produced a more extended period of recurrence-free survival (94 months vs 84 months, p=0.04).